par274/synapseui/readme.md

 More info for SynapseUI, because very very early stage.
 [Introduce for SynapseUI](https://github.com/par274/synapseui/blob/main/.github/introduce.md)

 ## Which LLM Manager's are supported?
-Currently fully support for `ollama` but `llama.cpp` is developed.
+Currently fully support for `ollama` and `llama.cpp(llama-swap)`.
 You have to define it in the `.env` file in the `LLM_MANAGER` variable and choose which one Docker will install.

 - [Ollama API](https://github.com/par274/synapseui/tree/main/src/platform/Native/src/Adapters/Ollama)
 - [llama.cpp API](https://github.com/par274/synapseui/tree/main/src/platform/Native/src/Adapters/LLamacpp)

 But you should know that this will only apply to Docker.

+We currently recommend `llama.cpp`.
+However, this requires providing a model input when preloading `llama.cpp`.
+To overcome this, we used the `llama-swap` proxy server.
+This allows us to use any model we want, just like in ollama, and achieve our project goals.

+### Fact: so why didn't we use ollama as the default?
+Because llama.cpp feels faster and much more customizable now.
+Ollama is all set, but we still need a "sufficient" amount of customization.
+Ollama is like the end user, however in this project we want to enable the end user to use the chain model.

 ## GPU Support
-First you must change the `OLLAMA_UTILIZATION` cpu to NVIDIA(nvgpu) or AMD ROCm(amdgpu).
+First you must change the `UTILIZATION` cpu(or cuda) to NVIDIA(nvgpu) or AMD ROCm(amdgpu).

 Full support GPU list: https://github.com/ollama/ollama/blob/main/docs/gpu.md